 Note:

+These were only a few examples of inserting content into your website.
+If you want to learn more about WordPress embedding features, we suggest you visit the WordPress Embeds Page.
 Also, if you are a beginner and not sure how to create or edit posts and use its default features, we suggest you check and learn from Official WordPress Codex.